Niteshjha35/Teams-Code/README.md

 # Teams-Code
-This is Teams Code Repository
+This is Teams Code Repository(Teams Code)